-There are over two thousand varieties of apples grown in this country, though sadly we are more likely to recognise Golden Delicious from the United States, Granny Smiths, from Australia, or Gala and Braeburn, from New Zealand, than local varieties from our own region.
-Within our orchard at the Museum, you can sit at a picnic table and relax as part of your family day out, surrounded by over forty native fruit varieties, including apple, pear and plum trees – many with strong connections to North Yorkshire.
+There are over two thousand varieties of apples grown in this country.
+Sadly though, many of us are more likely to recognise Golden Delicious from the United States, Granny Smiths from Australia, or Gala and Braeburn from New Zealand, than local varieties from our own region.
+Our heritage orchard tries to set this right!
+Here, you can sit at a picnic table and relax as part of your family day out, surrounded by over forty native fruit varieties, including apple, pear and plum trees.
+Many have strong connections to North Yorkshire.

 Fruit display for Apple Day, taken by Angela Waites Photography

-Overseen by Museum Manager at the time, Kevin Simms, they were planted in 2008 in direct response to orchards being placed on the Priority Habitats list the previous year.
+Overseen by Museum Manager at the time, Kevin Simms, the orchard was planted in 2008 in direct response to orchards being placed on the Priority Habitats list the previous year.
 Children from nearby Gillamoor Church of England School assisted Kevin with some of the planting.

-Throughout the process, Kevin and his team worked closely with award-winning plant nursery R. V. Roger of Pickering to select varieties which could grow on the site at their own pace, without the pressure for high yields caused by intensive fruit production.
-It means that the Museum Orchard provides a lovely opportunity for visitors to see rare and traditional varieties, but also increases biodiversity in the area, providing habitat for beetles, for example, and blossom for pollinating insects.
+Throughout the process, the team worked closely with award-winning plant nursery R. V. Roger of Pickering to select varieties.
+These would grow on the site at their own pace, without the pressure for high yields caused by intensive fruit production.
+It means that the Museum Orchard provides a lovely opportunity for visitors to see rare and traditional varieties.
+However, it also increases biodiversity in the area, providing habitat for beetles, for example, and blossom for pollinating insects.

 Hornsea Herring tree, a Yorkshire variety in the Museum Orchard

 Fruit production has been an important part of life in Ryedale for centuries.
 Across the region, cottagers would often have relied on apples from the garden to pay their rents.
 It is clear from the 1856 Ordnance Survey that there were larger orchards in Ryedale villages such as Harome, Wombleton, Nawton and Beadlam, with rows of neat trees suggesting a high level of organisation.